workshopdemos/test4z/testdrive/README_TEST.md

 From the Explorer tab, Open the src folder.
 Open the source code file "ZTPDOGOS.cbl".
 VSCode Coverage Gutters in the source code file are observed.
+When test results are available, Test4z is going to present the test coverage info as you navigate through the code.

 <img src='images/devx/devx6.png' width='65%'>

-## Edit a Test case
+## Failing the test

+We have seen what happens when things go well and tests are passing, but what if they fail?
+What kind of information developer is going to see in that case?
+Let's see.

-Open the ZTTDOGWS.cbl file under test → data folder
+Open the ZTTDOGWS.cbl file under "test" folder

 <img src='images/devx/devx7.png' width='65%'>

-Go to line number 196.
+Go to line number 192.
+Locate a code block which looks like the one on the screenshot.
 Change the value from 9 to 900.
+Save the file.
 Reference screenshot:

 <img src='images/devx/devx8.png' width='65%'>

 From the command line, run the “t4z” command.
+As you can see, tests can be executed not only from UI, but also via command line, handy when you want to integrate them with something like Jenkins pipeline.

 Reference screenshot:

 <img src='images/devx/devx9.png' width='65%'>

 <img src='images/devx/devx10.png' width='65%'>

-You will observe that the test run is a failure.
-Expected Record count is 9 whereas we edited the value to be 900.
+You will observe that the test run fails.
+The reason is that expected Record count is 9 whereas we edited the value to be 900.

 ## Add statements to Test File

+Now let's see how Test4z extends VSCode intellisense to enhance the test editing experience.

-Open the ZTTDOGWS.cbl file under test → data folder
+Open the ZTTDOGWS.cbl file under "test" folder

 Go to line 51 (Be under the PROCEDURE DIVISION section).
 Reference Screenshot: